Our vision is for children to become independent, motivated learners and responsible citizens.

 Children have opportunities to discuss and develop positive behaviour primarily through PSHE, assemblies and School Council, but also throughout day-to-day school activities.
 All staff (teachers, LSAs, office staff, MDAs, site manager, cooks, peripatetic) look for opportunities to draw attention to high standards using the reward strategies outlined below.

 Headteacher’s Awards are presented at the end of each month during a special whole school assembly.
-These are given to children who have been exceptional examples of our school aim to develop independent, motivated learners and responsible citizens.
+These are given to children who have been exceptional examples of our school values: honesty, positivity, determination respect democracy, individuality & rule of law.

 Play Leaders & Anti-Bullying Ambassadors

-Year 6 pupils are formally trained by our Midday Supervisor and Learning Mentor to support other children at lunchtimes, at both upper and lower school.
-They are also trained to peer mediate and help children sort out minor disagreements without the need for adult intervention.
+Year 6 pupils are formally trained to support other children during lunchtimes, at both upper and lower school.
+They are also trained to peer mediate and help children sort out minor disagreements.

-We recognise that all misbehaviours indicate an unmet need, so our school learning mentor is available to support children individually or within small groups to help them develop strategies to manage their social and emotional difficulties.
+We recognise that all unexpected behaviours indicate an unmet need, so our school learning mentor is available to support children individually or within small groups to help them develop strategies to manage their behaviour and overcome their social and emotional difficulties.
 Programmes are devised specifically for each child together with class teachers and parents / carers.
 Our aim is for children to become empowered to manage their own behaviours and emotions.

-For some children, a more structured approach may be necessary so teachers complete a referral form and work in conjunction with our SENCo to create an Individual Behaviour Programme / Consistent Management Plan working with parents / carers and when necessary external agencies.
+For some children, a more structured approach may be necessary so teachers, in conjunction with our SENCos, create an Individual Behaviour Programme / Consistent Management Plan working with parents / carers and when necessary, external agencies.